ujitkumar1/TaskMaster/README.md

 ### Usage:

-To run the application, execute the following command in the src directory
+To run the application, execute the following command

 Command

 ```
-python main.py
+python src/main.py
 ```

 This will start the application, and you should be able to use it. (or) Directly run the main.py file